tuxecure/crackle/README.md

 	show $PKG
 	clean
 	setup
+	debug
 ```

 Essentially, what each command does is what you would expect from using apt as usual, but with amendments for installing things locally, instead of system-wide.

 Crackle specific commands:
-`setup`: Automagically reads the user configuration and saves it into cracklerc
+- `setup`: Automagically reads the user configuration and saves it into cracklerc
-`debug`: Shows some debugging information.
+- `debug`: Shows some debugging information.
 Doesn't do any changes to the system.

 ## Configuration